 - Parking should not commence until a valid permit is clearly displayed in the windscreen of the vehicle.
 In the meantime you should find alternative parking.
 You will be liable for any Penalty Charges Notices (PCNs) you receive if you do not display a valid permit - even if you have applied for one.

-- The permit will be valid for a period of 12 months or until the Permit Holder ceases to be the owner of the vehicle to which the permit applies.
+- The permit will be valid for a period of 12 months or until the Permit Holder ceases to be resident of the property or the owner of the vehicle to which the permit applies.